g200kg/kicad-gerberzipper/README.md

 | MirrorYAxis            | Inverts the Y coordinate of the drill file.
 Not normally used.
 | MinimalHeader          | Minimizes the header part of the drill file.
 It is rarely used, but may be specified by some manufacturers.
 | MergePTHandNPTH        | Merge plated holes and unplated holes into one file.
 Often specified by the manufacturer.
+| RouteModeForOvalHoles  | Use route command for Oval Holes if checked (recommended).
 | Zoros                  | Select how to handle zeros.
 Many manufacturers use `DecimalFormats`, but different formats may be specified in some manufacturers.
 | MapFileFormat          | Select the map file format.
 The format will be specified by the manufacturer.
 | InstructionFile        | Creates the manufacturing standard document specified by P-Ban.com.